microprediction/precise/README.md

  - This is part of the microprediction project, should you ever care to [cite](https://github.com/microprediction/microprediction/blob/master/CITE.md)
  - The uses include mixtures of experts models for time-series analysis.
  - If you just want univariate, and don't want numpy as a dependency, there is [momentum](https://github.com/microprediction/momentum).
- - The name refers to precision matrices.
+ - The name refers to precision matrices, not numerical precision.
 Perhaps I'll include some more numerically stable methods from [this survey](https://dbs.ifi.uni-heidelberg.de/files/Team/eschubert/publications/SSDBM18-covariance-authorcopy.pdf) to make the name more fitting.
 Pull requests are welcome!